-The DPIIT recently released the Consolidated Foreign Direct Investment Policy (FDI Policy) for FY 15 October 2020 on 15 October 2020.
+The DPIIT released the Consolidated Foreign Direct Investment Policy (FDI Policy) for FY 15 October 2020 on 15 October 2020.

 The key changes between the previous Consolidated FDI Policy 2017 and the current Consolidated FDI Policy 2020 are listed below: